Quranaloneislam.net

 The Zakât is to be paid:

-- On the surplus (2:219),
+– On “the surplus” (2:219),

-- A surplus needs to be carefully set aside (7:199),
+– A “surplus” needs to be carefully set aside (7:199),

-- The Zakât is a specific rate (70:24, 51:19, 6:141),
+– The Zakât is a “specific rate” (70:24, 51:19, 6:141),

-- It is a rate of 20%,
+– It is the Quranic rate of 20% mentioned in 8:41,

 - It has to be paid on the day of harvest (6:141),